The Royal Parks' team in Richmond Park produces a monthly diary (August issue below) which is displayed on the Park's public noticeboards.

 August in the Park

-Green Flag Award Last month Richmond Park was awarded a green Flag for the sixth year running.
-This award is given in recognition of achieving the national standard for parks and open spaces in England and Wales.
+Last month Richmond Park was awarded a Green Flag for the fifth year running.
+This national award is given in recognition of achieving the national standard for parks and open spaces in England and Wales.

 Flowering shrubs worth seeking out include:

-Magnolia grandiflora which occupies a secluded glade to the south of Thomson's Pond.
+Magnolia grandiflora – Occupies a secluded glade to the south of Thomson's Pond.
 It has large white flowers with a delicious fragrance set amongst glossy evergreen leaves.
 Petals fall to reveal striking seed heads.

 Hydrangea paniculata 'Tardiva' also bears panicles of white flowers, and is set in woodland near the gate towards Pen Ponds, and elsewhere in the Garden.